How to Start an LLC in Kentucky

 Once your business is formed and operating, there are still various ongoing requirements that you will need to meet.
 You must keep your business in good standing with federal, state and local governments.
 This means filing tax returns on time, renewing permits, submitting annual reports, and satisfying all other requirements on every level of government.

-Companies like Northwest Registered Agent and ZenBusiness can help with this by reminding you of key due dates and helping with certain filings.
+Companies like ZenBusiness and Northwest Registered Agent can help with this by reminding you of key due dates and helping with certain filings.
 If you choose to do the work on your own, here are just a few of the things you will need to stay on top of:

 This list is not exhaustive, as the requirements do vary depending on the type of business and the location(s) of business operations.
 We recommend that you thoroughly research all your requirements now, and set reminders in your calendar so that you don’t miss any due dates.
 If you’re proactive in this approach, it will be easier to stay on track and keep your business running smoothly.